Shrishtisinghh2000/Video_Game_Sales_Analysis/README.md

-Description
+Description7

-This repository contains an MySQL Code file for video game sales analysiss & Power BI dashboard that provides comprehensive insights into video game data using the VideoGameSales dataset.
+This repository contains a python code file, MySQL Code file for video game sales analysis & Power BI dashboard that provides comprehensive insights into video game data using the VideoGameSales dataset.
 The dashboard includes various visualizations and analyses to help users understand trends and patterns in the video gaming industry.

 Features

 Sales Analysis: Visualizations of video game sales across different platforms, regions, and genres.
 Trend Analysis: Insights into sales trends over time.
 Publisher and Developer Insights: Analysis of top publishers and developers in the industry.